MCS-Lucas/MCS-Lucas/README.md

 ### Hello there!!
 My name is Lucas, I'm a developer and studant of Software Engeneering!
-- Actually learning C and C++, HTML and CSS, Python.
+- Currently learning:
+-C and C++
+-HTML and CSS
+-Python
+-JavaScript
+-Starting Java

 - Contact me in my social media!